sashetophizika/compal.nvim/README.md

 })
 ```
 ##  Default Language table
 Any missing language can be added when calling `setup()` using the given format.
-The is also an `interactive.in_shell [bool]` parameter for each language that defines if the repl should be nested inside a shell, by default only `true` for `ocaml` because it doesn't work otherwise.
+The is also an `interactive.in_shell [bool]` parameter for each language that defines if the repl should be nested inside a shell, by default only `true` for `ocaml` because `utop` doesn't work otherwise.
+If you are using an alternative repl (eg. `croissant` for `lua`) and the interactive function fails, try setting this option to true.

 |Language | Normal | Interactive
 |---------|--------|-----------